Collaborators: Xiuchuan Liu and Xunan Yang, Ph.D. students in Statistics at the University of South Carolina.

 Slope Sliding Window

-6. Spatial Distribution of Estimated Fatal Crash Intensity $\hat{\lambda}(x)$
+6. Spatial Distribution of Estimated Intensity $\hat{\lambda}(x)$

 Lambda Intensity All Roads

-7. GLM Results: Poisson Point Process on All Roads
+7. GLM Results: All Roads

 Variable Coefficient Std.
 Error z-value p-value